pelican-plugins/show-source/README.md

 Show Source in the Templates
 ----------------------------

-To get the “show source“ links to display in the article or page you will have to modify your theme, either as a sidebar display or at the foot of an article.
+To get the “show source” links to display in the article or page you will have to modify your theme, either as a sidebar display or at the foot of an article.

 ### Article or Page Sidebar Display